GRAAL-Research/poutyne/docs/source/examples/train_with_policy_module.rst

     from torchvision.models import resnet18
     import torch.nn as nn
     import torch.optim as optim
-    from poutyne.framework import Model
-    from poutyne.framework import OptimizerPolicy, one_cycle_phases
+    from poutyne import Model, OptimizerPolicy, one_cycle_phases